maritiren/maritiren.github.io/content/posts/understanding-k8s-securitycontext/index.md

 ### Which Options Go Where?

 Not all SecurityContext options can be set at both levels.
 Rather than listing them all here, I recommend checking the official API documentation when configuring your SecurityContext:

-For complete details, see:
+For complete details, see the Kubernetes API documentation:
 - [Pod-level options](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.34/#podsecuritycontext-v1-core)
 - [Container-level options](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.34/#securitycontext-v1-core)